 ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
 To see other pages, use the menu on the side of your screen.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-For a person with melanoma, this team may include a dermatologist, a doctor who specializes in diseases and conditions of the skin; a surgical oncologist, a doctor who specializes in treating cancer with surgery; a medical oncologist, a doctor who specializes in treating cancer with medication; a radiation oncologist, a doctor who specializes in giving radiation therapy to treat cancer; and a pathologist.
-See the Diagnosis section for more information.
+For a person with melanoma, doctors on this team may include a:

 Descriptions of the most common treatment options for melanoma are listed below according to the stage of melanoma.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 This procedure is usually performed by a surgical oncologist.

 Surgery is the primary treatment for people with local melanoma and most patients with regional melanoma.
-In some patients with metastatic melanoma, surgery may also be considered.
-In recommending a specific treatment plan, doctors will consider the stage of the disease, as well as the patient’s individual risk of recurrence.
+For some people with metastatic melanoma, surgery may also be considered.
+In recommending a specific treatment plan, doctors will consider the stage of the disease, as well as the person’s individual risk of recurrence.

-Types of surgery for local and regional melanoma are:
+Types of surgery used to treat local and regional melanoma are:

 Wide excision.
-The primary treatment for melanoma is excision (surgical removal) of the primary melanoma on the skin.
+The primary treatment for melanoma is excision, or surgical removal, of the primary melanoma on the skin.
 The extent of the surgery depends on the thickness of the melanoma.
-Most melanomas are found when they are thin (less than 1.0 mm), and outpatient surgery is often the only treatment needed.
-A doctor removes the tumor, tissue found under the skin, and some surrounding healthy tissue, called a margin, to ensure no cancer cells remain.
+Most melanomas are found when they are less than 1.0 mm thick, and outpatient surgery is often the only treatment needed.
+A doctor removes the tumor, tissue found under the skin, and some surrounding healthy tissue, called a margin, so that no cancer cells remain.